Our Commitment to You

 However, any information you choose to share on the public forums is available to everyone – from friends, to relatives, to future employers, to your mail carrier.
 Before you post anything to a public forum, ask yourself, "Do I want my grandmother or my worst enemy to see this?"
 If the answer is "no," don't post it to the public forums.

-If you don't want everyone to see your post, our website allows you to choose who can see your post by adjusting your privacy settings.
+If you don't want everyone to see your post, some of our products allow you to choose who can see your post by adjusting your privacy settings.
 But remember: even when you only let a few friends see your posts, your friends can share your posts with other friends.

 Before you post anything on our public forums or on any social network site, ask yourself:

-- Do I want everyone to see my post or only my personal connections?
+- Do I want everyone to see my post or only certain people?

 - Would I want my post to appear on the front page of my local newspaper?